 My paragraphs tend to be too long.
 I keep thinking of more things to say that are still in context with the point of the paragraph.
 A century ago readers were not intimidated by long paragraphs; paragraphs might carry on for pages even.
-Modern readers with apparently short attention spans (though they argue they don’t have time for long passages, may not even attempt the read if paragraphs are more than three lines long.
+Modern readers with apparently short attention spans (though they would argue it’s not ADD, it’s that they don’t have time for long passages) may not even attempt the read if the paragraphs are more than three lines long.
 I’m not always happy about it but to accommodate them I revise and shorten paragraphs, and break them up, but I don’t like it.
 And I can be stubborn.

 I use conjunctions freely, some would say too freely.
 But I don’t care.
 I like buts and ands to make a strong connection, or contrast, from one sentence to another.
 And I’ll use them when I want to.